 \section{Abstract}

 Micro-expression recognition (MER) is a challenging task due to the subtle and fleeting nature of micro-expressions.
 Traditional input modalities, such as Apex Frame, Optical Flow, and Dynamic Image, often fail to adequately capture these brief facial movements, resulting in suboptimal performance.
-In this study, we introduce the Micro-expression Spatio-Temporal Image (MESTI), a novel dynamic input modality that transforms a video sequence into a single image while preserving the essential characteristics of micro-movements.
-Additionally, we present the Micro-expression Gradient Attention Network (MEGANet), which incorporates a novel Gradient Attention block to enhance the extraction of fine-grained motion features from micro-expressions.
+In this study, we introduce the Micro-expression Spatio-Temporal Image (MESTI), a micro-expression-specific reformulation of dynamic rank pooling that transforms a video sequence into a single image while emphasizing the onset-apex-offset temporal pattern of micro-expressions.
+Additionally, we present the Micro-expression Gradient Attention Network (MEGANet), which incorporates a proposed Gradient Attention block to enhance the extraction of fine-grained motion features from micro-expressions.
 By combining MESTI and MEGANet, we aim to establish a more effective approach to MER.
 Extensive experiments were conducted to evaluate the effectiveness of MESTI, comparing it with existing input modalities across regular architectures.
 Moreover, we demonstrate that replacing the input of previously published MER networks with MESTI leads to consistent performance improvements.
-The performance of MEGANet is also evaluated, showing that our proposed network achieves state-of-the-art results on the SMIC-HS, SAMM and competitive performance on CASMEII datasets.
-The combination of MEGANet and MESTI achieves the highest accuracy reported to date, setting a new benchmark for micro-expression recognition.
+The performance of MEGANet is also evaluated, showing that our proposed network achieves state-of-the-art results on the SMIC-HS, SAMM and competitive performance on CASMEII datasets, it also achieves leading performance in the reported cross-dataset evaluation settings.
+The combination of MESTI and MEGANet consistently outperforms the compared methods.
 These findings underscore the potential of MESTI as a superior input modality and MEGANet as an advanced recognition network, aiming to more effective MER systems in a variety of applications.